Higher operations in string topology of classifying spaces: Applications

 We will consider two families of non-trivial elements in the homology of $\Hol(F_N)$.
 In this section, we will focus on the first one of these families, which consists of the non-trivial elements produced by the following immediate corollary of Theorem~\ref{thm:hol-app}. \begin{corollary} Let $a\in H_\ast(B\Sigma_{n_1,\ldots,n_r})$ be such that $\Phi^G(S_{n_1,\ldots,{n_r}}/B\Sigma_{n_1,\ldots ,n_r})^\sharp (a)$ is non-trivial for some compact Lie group $G$.
 Then the element $\zeta_\ast(a)\in H_\ast B\Hol(F_N)$ is non-zero. \end{corollary}

-It turns out that the elements in this first family are stable in the sense that they survive under arbitrary iterations of the stabilization map $H_\ast B\Hol(F_{n}) \to H_\ast B\Hol(F_{n+1})$.
-Our main results about these elements are Theorem~\ref{thm:zetastab} below, which determines their images in the stable range under iteration of the stabilization map, and Corollary~\ref{cor:non-stab}, which strengthens the conlusion of Corollary~\ref{cor:hol-app} to the statement that the class $\zeta_\ast(a)$ is not in the image of the stabilization map $H_\ast B\Hol(F_{N-1}) \to H_\ast B\Hol(F_{N})$.
+Our main results about these elements are Theorem~\ref{thm:zetastab} below, which determines their images in the stable range under iteration of the stabilization map $H_\ast B\Hol(F_{n}) \to H_\ast B\Hol(F_{n+1})$, and Corollary~\ref{cor:non-stab}, which strengthens the conlusion of Corollary~\ref{cor:hol-app} to the statement that the class $\zeta_\ast(a)$ is not in the image of the stabilization map.
+As argued in Remark~\ref{rk:stab} below, all examples in this first family of elements that arise from the computations in this paper are in fact stable in the sense that they survive under arbitrary iterations of the stabilization map.
 The second family of elements of $H_\ast B\Hol(F_N)$, constructed in Corollary~\ref{cor:hol-fam2} in the next subsection, consists of unstable classes.

 \begin{theorem} The following diagram commutes when $N+r+L > 2k+1$.

 Here $A$ is an arbitrary abelian group and all maps except $\zeta_\ast$ are induced by the standard inclusions of groups.
 In particular, $\mu$ denotes the inclusion